• Skip to primary navigation

 Orange Panna Cotta

-This Orange Panna Cotta takes no time at all to whip up and has a classic elegance to it.
-However, this recipe will still blow your manuhiri (guests) away.
-As I was researching this recipe, I learnt that Panna Cotta means cooked cream in Italian.
-Make it ahead and serve when the time is right.
+As I was researching this recipe, I learnt that Panna Cotta means 'cooked cream' in Italian which is a nod to its simplicity.
+Make the purini (dessert) ahead and serve it when the time is right.
 It is perfect for the hotter months when only cool desserts are in demand.

 The simple Orange Panna Cotta process: